tourcoder/tourcoder/content/blog/what-do-you-want-to-do.md

 Delivery to the following recipient failed permanently:
     user@mydomain.com
 Technical details of permanent failure:
 Google tried to deliver your message, but it was rejected by the recipient domain.
 We recommend contacting the other email provider for further information about the cause of this error.
-The error that the other server returned was: 550 550 No Such User Here (state 14).
+The error that the other server returned was: 550 550 No Such User Here (state 14).draft: false
 ----- Message suppressed -----
 ```